 Sometimes people who are depressed show one or more warning signs but deny suicidal thoughts and feelings and do not behave in a way that requires immediate attention.
 If this is true of you or someone you know, speaking with a mental health professional may help.
 Click here.

-During the Save-a-Life program, participants learn the following:
+During the Save-a-Life program, participants learn:

 Information about the prevalence of suicide and other related facts